Kiran7007/Interview-Preparation/docs/kotlin.md

 Threads perform other work
 ```

-A coroutine is not free, though.

-Thousands of coroutines can still consume memory and CPU.

-Also, blocking code defeats much of the benefit:
+- Blocking code defeats much of the benefit:

 ```kotlin
 launch {